turbolinks/turbolinks-classic/README.md

 Also, Turbolinks is installed as the last click handler for links.
 So if you install another handler that calls event.preventDefault(), Turbolinks will not run.
 This ensures that you can safely use Turbolinks with stuff like `data-method`, `data-remote`, or `data-confirm` from Rails.

+Note: in Turbolinks 3.0, the default behavior of `redirect_to` is to redirect via Turbolinks (`Turbolinks.visit` response) for XHR + non-GET requests.
+You can opt-out of this behavior by passing `turbolinks: false` to `redirect_to`.

 jquery.turbolinks
 -----------------